MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/link-unfurling.md

 Zero install link unfurling helps you provide enhanced experience to the users, such as:

-* Unfurl helpful previews for your links that users share in Teams even before they have installed your app.
+* Unfurl helpful previews for your links that users share in Teams even before they've installed your app.

 * Create welcome card for your app to show a preview with the placeholder fields.